The Truth About Googling Your Business

 Basically, while you might see your website show up in the top five rankings of page one of search results for Denver Doula, you might be on page three of results for a random family searching for your services.
 OUCH.
 Google takes into account your location, your search habits, your online social media connections, and a host of other factors in deciding what to show you.

 1) Go to Google Chrome.

-2) If you're signed in to Google - get out!
+2) If you’re signed in to Google – log out!

-4) Click on the person symbol and select "Use as Guest".
+3) Go to file and select “icognito window”.
 A new window will open up that allows you to search without the results being personalized.

-6) If you don't, it's totally fine - with time & effort, you'll get there!
-Your goal, in fact is to show up for a whole bunch of related terms - not just the main one people use to search for you.
+6) If you don’t show up yet, it’s totally fine – with time & effort, you’ll get there!
+Your goal, in fact is to show up for a whole bunch of related terms – not just the main one people use to search for you.
 This means variations on your primary service, as shown above for a birth doula, and related topics of interest that your clients are researching.